rvt/rvt-widgets/README.md

 =============
 This module is currently in beta, it is used in a project, but not deployed yet at large scale.

+TODO
+====
+Test for the number of widgets during removal when allowRemovable is selected, this correctly done in selectChecked view Code Cleanup...

 R. van Twisk
 http://riesvantwisk.com